3DJakob/HDR/README.md

 ## HDR image creator

 The purpose of this repository is to create an app that can merge multiple RAW files into a HDR image.
-The project is created as a Electron app running a typescript react front-end.
+The project is created as an Electron app running a typescript react front-end.

 ## Installation